|

 Defect Liability Clause

-agreement (SPA) states that the developer is required to repair and make
+(SPA) states that the developer is required to repair and make good, at its

-good, at its own cost and expenses, any defects, shrinkage or other faults
+own cost and expenses, any defects, shrinkage or other faults that become apparent

-that become apparent within a period of 18 calendar months after delivering
+within a period of 18 calendar months after delivering vacant possession and

-after the expiry of the 30-day notice, notify the developer of the cost of
+the expiry of the 30-day notice, notify the developer of the cost of repairing

-repairing and making good of the said defects by giving the developer a
+and making good of the said defects by giving the developer a grace period of

 What to do